Nero51908/Nero51908/README.md

 ### Hello, I'm Nero.

-## I'm a junior engineer.
+## I'm a junior electrical engineer.
-- 🦄 Graduating from UniMelb with MEng in Dec 2020
+- 🦄 Graduated from the University of Melbourne
-- ⚡ 2021 Goal: Become an archer.
+- ⚡ 2021 Goal: Thrive as an engineer/ digital artist ( and I am an archer now).
 - 🍱 Telecommunications/Electrical/Eletronics/Software Engineering
 - 🖍 Love drawing
 ### Connect with me: